ursapictura/GetHacked/README.md

 - Generates 8 random users from around the world
 - users can favorite other users
-- users can view other users' details
+- users can view other users' details in a modal

 <h2 id="started">🚀 Getting started</h2>